DSI Readers/Writers

 - __init__(filenames, table_name=None, **kwargs)

-Initializes CSV Reader with user specified filenames and optional table_name.
+Initializes the CSV Reader with user specified filenames and optional table_name.

 - add_rows() None